Joe Douglass

-Joe Douglass (born January 21, 1974) is an American former football wide receiver/linebacker who played in the Arena Football League (AFL).
+Joe Douglass (born January 21, 1974) is an American former football wide receiver and linebacker who played in the Arena Football League (AFL).

-High school career
+Early life

 At South Salem High School, Douglass rushed for 2,177 yards as a senior.

 College career

 At the University of Montana he was a student of Chris Bernuth, who taught performance enhancement.

 Professional career

 Douglass re-signed with the Chicago Rush on March 21, 2002.